-House Speaker John Boehner (R-OH) issued the following the statement in response to President Obama’s comments today regarding the debt limit.
+House Speaker John Boehner (R-OH) issued the following statement after the Senate rejected President Obama’s request for a trillion-dollar debt ceiling increase:

 Tag: debt limit